leodeslf/leaf/src/ux/ux_foundations_ixd.md

 ### Motivation

-We need to understand both the user **goals** and **needs**.
+We need to understand both the user's **goals** and **needs**.
 As we know what actually drives people to do things, we can describe context and goals more efficiently:

 * People
 * Situation